groupdocs-conversion/GroupDocs.Conversion-Docs/nodejs-java/developer-guide/advanced-usage/loading/load-options-for-different-document-types/load-wordprocessing-document-with-options.md

 ### Hide tracked changes

-The following code sample shows how to convert a WordProcessing document and hide tracked changes
+The following code snippet shows how to convert a WordProcessing document and hide tracked changes:

 ```js
 const loadOptions = new groupdocs.conversion.WordProcessingLoadOptions()